24/7 Support Line - Call Now

 Why is Codeine Addictive?

 Codeine is addictive due to its effect on the body and brain.
 Codeine connects with opioid receptors in the brain and induces feelings of pain relief, relaxation, and euphoria.
 Individuals repeatedly use codeine for its pleasurable effects, leading to physical and psychological dependence.
-This dependence encourages individuals to take higher than prescribed doses or take it for extended periods, which in turn increases their addiction.
+This dependence encourages individuals to take higher than prescribed doses or take them for extended periods, which in turn increases their addiction.

-What are the Signs and Symptoms of Codeine Addiction?
+What Are The Signs and Symptoms of Codeine Addiction?

 The common signs and symptoms of codeine addiction are a blue tinge to lips and fingernails, muscle twitches or spasms, dizziness, dry mouth, increased tolerance, withdrawal symptoms, secrecy, and social isolation.

-These symptoms are listed below:
+The common symptoms of codeine addiction are listed below:

-What are the causes of Codeine Addiction?
+What Are The Causes of Codeine Addiction?

 • Chronic Pain Conditions: Chronic pain is long-standing pain that continues beyond the usual recovery period.
 People with migraine and arthritis use it for managing persistent pain when other treatments are ineffective.
 People with irritable bowel syndrome use it to reduce abdominal pain and cramping.
-Initially, it provides relief, but its long-term use leads to its addiction.
+Initially, it provides relief, but its long-term use leads to addiction.

-What are the Health Effects of Codeine Addiction?
+What Are The Health Effects of Codeine Addiction?

 The health effects of codeine addiction are nausea and vomiting, constipation, itching and rashes, difficulty urinating, seizures, and stomach pain.